wearelumenai/distclus/README.md

 Where :

 - `Iter`: maximal number of iterations if given.
 0 by default.
 Infinite if negative.
 - `IterFreq`: maximal number of iterations per second.
 Unlimited by default.
+If > 0, set algorithm to status `Sleeping` during execution temporization.
 - `Timeout`: maximal algorithm execution duration in seconds.
 Unlimited by default.
 - `NumCPU`: number of CPU to use for algorithm execution.
 Default is maximal number of CPU.
 - `DataPerIter`: minimum number of pushed data before starting a new iteration if given.
 Online clustering specific.